Skip to main content

 APPROACH

-« OBC relies on its members, technical partners, an international network of scientific experts and NGOs to develop a robust biodiversity certificates and a worldwide market. »
+OBC relies on its members, technical partners, and an international network of scientific experts and NGOs to develop a practice-based biodiversity certificate methodology, a robust certification system, and a credible global market.

 There is an urgent need to gather private funds at scale to preserve and restore ecosystems and reach the Kunming’s objectives.
 One solution to facilitate the private sector’s contribution to this global challenge is to develop both